Legal cases with fixed pricing, standardized processes, and firm timelines

-Despite being the simple and easy way of marrying your loved one there are certain complexities in a court marriage which often pops up the question - how to do court marriage in your mind?
+Despite it being the simple and easy way of marrying your loved one, there are certain complexities in a court marriage which often pops up the question - how to do court marriage in your mind?

-The few complications which are involved in the court marriage procedure are as follows:
+The few complications which are involved in a court marriage procedure are as follows:

-Even if there is an emergency for an early date, but allotting the early date isn't possible.
+Even if there is an emergency for an early date, allotting an early date isn't possible.
 As one has to give the date 30 days before from the date of publication of the notice.
 This is to see if anyone raises objections or not.

 If there is an objection, then it can delay the process for court marriage till the marriage officer decides on this objection.

-Though the process of applying for court marriage is even online, still one has to appear before the marriage registrar for solemnization of marriage.
-Also, the online portals don't work in every part of the country.
+If in case the process of applying for court marriage is online, one has to appear before the marriage registrar for solemnization of marriage.
+Also, online portals don't work in every part of the country.

-One requires to give the notice of marriage to the office of marriage registrar in whose jurisdiction the parties to the marriage have been residing for a minimum of 30 days.
-Such that you can't go anywhere else for completing the marriage process in India.
+One requires to give the notice of marriage to the office of the marriage registrar in whose jurisdiction the parties to the marriage have been residing for a minimum of 30 days.
+It is such that you can't go anywhere else for completing the marriage process in India.

 The documents required, the fees to be paid and the persons appointed as Marriage Officers differ from place to place.
 It is generally as per the rules framed by the respective States.